 - For FY21, electricity generation attained from conventional sources was at 1234.44 BU, comprising 1,032.39 BU of thermal energy; hydro energy (150.30 BU) and nuclear (42.94 BU).
 Of this, 8.79 BU was imported from Bhutan.

 - NTPC Ltd.’s oldest unit in Singrauli, Uttar Pradesh, has achieved the highest Plant Load Factor (PLF) of 100.24% among all thermal units in the country between April 2020 and December 2020.

 - India’s rank jumped to 22 in 2019 from 137 in 2014 on World Bank’s Ease of doing business - "Getting Electricity" ranking.

 - Energy deficit reduced to 0.7% in FY20 from 4.2% in FY14.

 - As of April 28, 2018, 100% village electrification was achieved under Deen Dayal Upadhyaya Gram Jyoti Yojana (DDUGJY).

 The Road Ahead

-References: Media Reports, Press Releases, Press Information Bureau (PIB)
+References: Central Electricity Authority, Ministry of New and Renewable Energy, Media Reports, Press Releases, Press Information Bureau (PIB)

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.